sarora/CodeChallenge/CodingChallenge/Data Science/readme.md

 6. Perform feature selection using `Lasso` to improve performnace.

-7. Used Neural Networks to improve the performance of Random Forest Model.
+7. Used Neural Networks to "improve" the performance of Random Forest Model.

 8. Model saved in the pickle format saved in model folder.

 9. **Improvements/Future work**: Use PCA for feature selection.
-Reduce dimensionality/features
+Reduce dimensionality/features.

+10. **Improvements/Future work**: Hypertune keras neural network